Two stability theorems on plethysms of Schur functions: Stable partition systems defined by twisted intervals

-\begin{proof} By Lemma~\ref{lemma:downsetIsLarge} the partitions $\lambda$ and $\sigma$ are both $(\ell^\-+1,\ell^\+)$-large and so $(\ell^\-,\ell^\+)$-large.
-Hence, by Lemma~\ref{lemma:FisWellDefinedAndBumpsWeight}(i), the map $\Fmap$ is well-defined.
 Fix a semistandard signed tableau $t \in \SSYTw{\sigma}{\pi^\-}{\pi^\+}$.
 By hypothesis the three bounds on~$M$ required to apply Lemma~\ref{lemma:signedTableauPositions} all hold, and we have just seen the required largeness conditions hold.
-Therefore we have properties~(i), (ii), (iii), (iv) and~(v) in this lemma.
+Therefore we have properties~(i), (ii), (iii), (iv) and~(v) in this lemma for top and left position in any $t \in \SSYTw{\sigma}{\pi^\-}{\pi^\+}$.

-By~(i) and (ii) for top positions, each of the $\kappa^\-_r - \kappa^\-_{r+1}$ new rows of length $\rM \le \ell^\-$ with entries $-1, \ldots, -\rM$ are inserted below a row of $t$ having $-\rM$ in column $\rM$ and so have the same entries in their first~$\rM$ positions.
+By~(i) and (ii) for top positions, when we apply the insertion map $\Fmap$, each of the $\kappa^\-_r - \kappa^\-_{r+1}$ new rows of length $\rM \le \ell^\-$ with entries $-1, \ldots, -\rM$ are inserted below a row of $t$ having $-\rM$ in column $\rM$ and so have the same entries in their first~$\rM$ positions.
 These row insertions therefore preserve the semistandard condition for columns.

 By (iv) and (v) for left positions, each new column of height~$\rP \le \ell^\+$ with entries $1,\ldots, \rP$ is inserted to the right of a column having~$\rP$ in row~$\rP$ and so having the same entries as the inserted column in its first~$\rP$ positions, or as a new column $\ell^\- + 1$, immediately to the right of a column having only negative entries.
 These column insertions therefore preserve the semistandard condition for rows.